On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Introduction

-As a consequence, without a unified representation of all types of causal background knowledge, we have to regard causal background knowledge as path constraints, which puts global constraints on the possible DAG structures~\citep{Borboudakis2012Incorporating}.
-As a result, to use causal background knowledge one may need to explicitly or implicitly enumerate all equivalent DAGs in a given Markov equivalence class, and check the paths in each enumerated DAG~\citep{Borboudakis2012Incorporating}.
-This enumeration-based approach is infeasible in high dimensional settings as the number of Markov equivalent DAGs grows exponentially as the number of variables increases, which also limits the application of causal background knowledge in causal inference.
+{Instead, the representation of ancestral causal knowledge remains under-explored.
+In the existing studies, ancestral causal knowledge is generally regarded as a constraint on the existence of directed paths~\citep[see, for example,][]{Borboudakis2012Incorporating}.
+Such a constraint is \emph{global} in the sense that it imposes complex restrictions on the direction of all edges along the paths connecting two nodes.
+As a result, it becomes challenging to answer some basic queries, such as whether two pieces of ancestral causal knowledge contradict each other, or whether one piece of ancestral causal knowledge can be inferred from others.
+Existing literature often addresses these queries, as well as other issues related to ancestral causal knowledge, by explicitly or implicitly enumerating all equivalent DAGs within a given Markov equivalence class and examining the paths in each DAG~\citep{Borboudakis2012Incorporating}.
+However, this enumeration-based approach is infeasible in high dimensional settings, where the number of Markov equivalent DAGs grows exponentially with the number of variables.
+This limitation also restricts the practical application of pairwise causal background knowledge in causal inference.}